CI-TRACS/Data-Movement-dissemination-and-archiving/_episodes/10-Data-Movement-and-DisseminationGlobus-and-Rclone.md

 ---
 ### Key Points
-- "Globus is useful for transfering data to and from MANA at UH."
+- Globus is useful for transfering data to and from MANA at UH.
--  "Rclone is an open source, multi threaded, command line computer program to manage or migrate content on cloud and other high latency storage.
-Its capabilities    include sync, transfer, crypt, cache, union, and compress data"
+-  Rclone is an open source, multi threaded, command line computer program to manage or migrate content on cloud and other high latency storage.
+Its capabilities    include sync, transfer, crypt, cache, union, and compress data
 ---
 ### Background